 The NSI CS 2.0 architecture currently supports two path-finding models for chain-based deployments: Hop-by-hop routing, and source routing.
 These are discussed in the next two sections.

-Hop-by-hop routing
+Chain-Based Hop-by-Hop Routing

 Hop-by-hop routing is a chain-based solution that makes a localized routing decision at each NSA along the service path while using the NSI Topology to guide next hop decisions.
-Figure 4 shows the following hop-by-hop routing workflow:
+Figure 5 shows the following hop-by-hop routing workflow: